 Three months seems like a LONG time when you are trying to promote a business with the same sales pitches over and over, and not are getting through to anybody.

-After these months of regular hype meetings that took time away from spending time with loved ones (they were always at night when people had finished their regular work) I threw in the towel and gave up.
+After these months of regular motivational meetings, that took time away from spending it with loved ones (they were always at night when people had finished their regular work), I threw in the towel and gave up.

-By the way, another way of fishing you in, is that they tell you to start small on the side of your regular work.
+Another way of fishing people in, is that they tell you to start small on the side of your regular work.
 This is exactly how they are cashing in money from the monthly subscriptions from people trying to do the business besides work.

 They know that you do not stand a chance to build an organization on the side of a full-time job.